ILS-Boilerplate/react-basic/README.md

-# Getting Started with Create React App
+# Basic React Boilerplate

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This projects strips off all unecessary files needed to start a new react project.

 ## Available Scripts